When to visit the vet?

 Outlook on current research

 Innovative diagnostic methods are also being explored.
-Currently, most diagnoses are based on microscopic analysis of blood samples, which can be time-consuming and error-prone.
-New molecular techniques, such as the polymerase chain reaction (PCR), offer a more accurate and faster diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients..
-Studies show that PCR-based tests are sensitive enough to detect low concentrations of Babesia DNADNA (deoxyribonucleic acid) is the molecule that carries the genetic instructions for the development, function, and reproduction of all known living organisms and many viruses.
-It is located in the cells of an organism and contains the information for heredity. in the blood, allowing for earlier and more accurate diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients..
+Currently, most diagnoses are based on microscopic analysis of blood samples, which can be time-consuming and prone to error.
+New molecular techniques, such as polymerase chain reaction (PCR), offer a more accurate and faster diagnosis.
+Studies show that PCR-based tests are sensitive enough to detect low concentrations of Babesia DNA in the blood, allowing for earlier and more accurate diagnosis.

 Collaboration between international research teams has also contributed to the development of global strategies to combat Babesiosis.
 By sharing knowledge and resources, progress in research is accelerated.
 This collaboration makes it possible to quickly transfer progress in one country to others, thus strengthening the global fight against Babesiosis.